Varun487/BinaryOptions_DeepLearning/README.md

 ## Jupyter notebook

-* We provide a jupyter notebook to interact with the model and perform back tests.
+* A jupyter notebook to interact with the model and perform back tests.

-* We also provide notebooks to create, test, train and tweak the model.
+* Notebooks to create, test, train and tweak the model.

 ## Webapp